SoftwareHeritage/swh-graph/tools/git2graph/README.md

 Limitations
 -----------

 Snapshot PID calculation is not fully compatible with the [spec](https://docs.softwareheritage.org/devel/apidoc/swh.model.html#swh.model.identifiers.snapshot_identifier), because currently only HEAD is considered as a symbolic reference.
-Other symbolic refs, if present, will be ignored, ultimately leading to a different snapshot PID than what Software Heritage will obtain.
+Other symbolic refs, if present, will be ignored, potentially leading to a different snapshot PID than what Software Heritage will obtain.
+This is due to a limitation of libgit2, that at the time of writing doesn't allow to list all symbolic references.

 The graph structure is not affected, but looking up obtained snapshots by PID on the main Software Heritage archive might fail.